 In the middle of the East River between Manhattan and Queens sits Roosevelt Island, known for its tram that takes you between the island and Manhattan.
 However, the land, formerly known as Blackwell’s Island, has a bit of a spooky history.
 As a way to quarantine people with smallpox from the rest of the city, a hospital was built in 1856 on the island to treat them.

-Designed by James Renwick Jr., known for designing St. Patrick’s Cathedral on Madison Avenue, the hospital featured a Gothic Revival style.
+Designed by James Renwick Jr., best known for St. Patrick’s Cathedral, the hospital featured a Gothic Revival style.
 From 1856 to 1875, the Renwick Hospital treated roughly 7,000 patients per year.
 In 1875, the building was turned into a nurses’ dormitory and the smallpox hospital was moved to North Brothers Island.
 The hospital left behind quickly became useless and was abandoned by the city in the 1950s.
 In 1975, the Landmarks Preservation Commission declared it a city landmark and reinforced the walls.
 While there are rumors of ghosts evading the ruins, the only creatures taking over include a group of stray cats.
 Indeed, the site has become something of a feline sanctuary.

 Photo via narcissistic tendencies flickr CC